triplea-game/triplea/node-bb/README.md

 Upgrading to a newer version uses the following process:

-1. Change the version of the From image in the Dockerfile to the newer version of NodeBB.
+1. Change the version of the FROM image in the Dockerfile to the newer version of NodeBB.
 2. Update the install/package.json to use packages from the newer versions package.json source.
 3. Replace the nodebb-plugins in the install/package.json with the current list of plugins used for TripleA Forums.
 4. Run Docker build to create the new image.